haskell/happy/doc/glr.rst

 Medlock's code was also used in several student projects, including analysis of gene sequences (Fischer) and analysis of rhythmic patterns in poetry (Henderson).

 The current code implements the standard GLR algorithm extended to handle hidden left recursion.
-Such recursion, as in the grammar below from Rekers [1992], causes the standard algorithm to loop because the empty reduction ``A ->`` is always possible and the LR parser will not change state.
+Such recursion, as in the grammar below from [Rekers1992]_, causes the standard algorithm to loop because the empty reduction ``A ->`` is always possible and the LR parser will not change state.
 Alternatively, there is a problem because an unknown (at the start of parsing) number of ``A`` items are required, to match the number of ``i`` tokens in the input.

 ::